 Aside from this, keep in mind that gaming and streaming apps also use significant power when used.

-How to find out which apps are draining the battery?
+How do you find out which apps are draining the battery?

-You can find out which apps are using the most power on your phone.
-On both Apple and Android devices, go to Settings > Battery to see a list of apps that are consuming power on your device.
+You can find out which apps use the most power on your phone.
+On both Apple and Android devices, go to Settings > Battery to see a list of apps that consume power on your device.

 The process to determine which Android apps are currently running in the background includes the following steps:

-How to prevent apps from draining your battery Android?
+How do you prevent apps from draining your Android battery?

-As already mentioned above some apps continue to collect data in the background while your phone is not in use, which can drain your battery life.
+As mentioned above, some apps continue to collect data in the background while your phone is not in use, which can drain your battery life.

-This is a great feature for, for example, a music app that plays your favorite music, a news app that keeps you up to date the next time you load it, or a navigation app that helps you get around town, but not all apps need this.
+This is an excellent feature for, for example, a music app that plays your favourite music, a news app that keeps you up to date the next time you load it, or a navigation app that helps you get around town, but not all apps need this.
 The function works fine.

-How do stop apps from draining the battery on iPhone?
+How do you stop apps from draining the battery on your iPhone?

 To turn this feature off for apps on iOS, go to Settings > General > Background App Refresh.
-Here you can choose whether you want to turn this feature on or off completely or just use WiFi.
+You can choose whether to turn this feature on or off or use WiFi.
 You can also turn this feature on and off for individual apps.

-How to stop apps from draining battery Android?
+How do you stop apps from draining your Android battery?

-On Android, go to Settings > Data Usage to see which apps are using the most data.
-Tap the app you want to limit background data and disable.
+Go to Settings > Data Usage on Android to see which apps use the most data.
+Tap the app you want to limit background data and turn it off.
 For some apps, you may need to turn on the battery limit and turn on battery optimization.

 Final words about making phone battery last longer